 Once you arrive at the airport, you’ll need to get to the port.
 Depending on the port you are leaving from (for instance, Port Canaveral), Disney transportation may be offered.
 However, this is an extra cost and isn’t included in your cruise.

-If you are leaving from Port Canaveral, Florida, you may want to start out (or end with) a Walt Disney World vacation as part of a Disney land and sea adventure.
+If you are leaving from Port Canaveral, Florida, you may want to start (or end with) a Walt Disney World vacation as part of a Disney land and sea adventure.
 In that case, transportation is offered from the parks to the port, but again, that is an extra fee that you’ll need to include in your budget.

 Where available, I find it convenient to take Disney transportation because they will tell you exactly where you need to go.
 It’s worth the extra peace of mind for me to pay for it rather than worry about transportation on my own.
-But, rental cars, riding sharing, and private transportation are also an option.
+But, rental cars, ride-sharing, and private transportation are also an option.
 Compare rental car prices here.

 Shore excursions are another cost that is separate from the standard cruise cost.
-These are something that you’ll want to research before committing to your cruise because they can definitely be expensive.
+These are something that you’ll want to research before committing to your cruise because they can be expensive.

 This is especially the case in Europe and Alaska, where you may pay around $700+ per person for a single excursion.
-That can definitely add up, especially for longer cruises when you’ll want to take multiple excursions!
+That can add up, especially for longer cruises when you’ll want to take multiple excursions!

 Sometimes you’ll find that excursions booked outside the cruise line might be a little less expensive.
 Just keep in mind that there is a risk associated with this.
 These excursions and companies may not be vetted by the cruise line.